flintlib/flintlib.github.io/workshop2025_october.md

 ### Where to stay

 * [Aparthotel Adagio Access Palaiseau Saclay](https://www.adagio-city.com/fr/hotel-a0x3-apparthotel-adagio-access-palaiseau-saclay.shtml)
-  is just around the corner
+  is just around the corner (but the neighborhood is a bit lifeless and it takes some time to get out of it).
-* Many hotels in Massy, ~20 min from Polytechnique by bus (line 4606 or 5154 from Massy Palaiseau to Place Marguerite Perey).
+* Many hotels in Massy, ~20 min from Polytechnique by bus (line 4606 or 5154 from Massy Palaiseau to Place Marguerite Perey; better option if you want to go to Paris in the evenings.
 * [Hôtel d'Orsay](https://www.orsay-hotel.com/) is located close to Le Guichet RER station, 30--40 min from Polytechnique by foot via Passage du Buisson aka escaliers de la Troche (300+ stairs), or ~30 min by bus (9105 or 4606 from